 Figure 3.
-The Architecture of the interaction event detection system
+Interaction event detection system

 4.1 Coarse Interaction Event Detection

 We detect candidate interactions among a group of people by fusing audio and video channels.
 A camera network installed in the nursing home records both video and audio.
 To speed-up the process, we first quickly extract video and audio shots that may contain interactions.